 - Explaining the impact of drugs and other chemicals in causing injuries

-Our Atlanta personal injury attorneys work with knowledgeable and effective experts who often provide impressive supporting testimony so that we can obain the best results in your personal injury case.
-We may use a toxicologist who can explain the impact of a defective drug, a medical expert to testify regarding the seriousness of your injuries, or a forensic accountant who can help a jury place a monetary value on difficult to quantify damages like pain and suffering, present value of future lost income or the value of lost enjoyment of life activities.
-These experts are used both in settling cases before going to court or trial, and in the courtroom.
+Our Conyers personal injury attorneys work with knowledgeable and effective experts who often provide impressive supporting testimony so that we can obain the best results in your personal injury case.
+We may use a toxicologist who can explain the impact of a defective drug, a medical expert to testify regarding the seriousness of your injuries or a forensic accountant who can help a jury place a monetary value on difficult-to-quantify damages like pain and suffering, the present value of future lost income or the value of lost enjoyment of life activities.
+These experts are used both in settling cases before going to court or trial and in the courtroom.

 In personal injury litigation, the court must rule on the admissibility of scientific and medical evidence so it is important to have an expert witness to present medical and scientific testimony.
 Some cases like medical malpractice cases cannot proceed without evidence provided by a medical expert.